-Disability compensation is paid to veterans who suffered an injury or disease while on active duty and still have residuals of that injury or disease.
+Disability compensation is paid to veterans who suffered an injury or disease while on active duty and still currently have residuals of that injury or disease.
 This is what is called a "service-connected" disability compensation.
 VA disability compensation payments (2023) range anywhere from $165.92 (10%) to more than $3,621.95 (100%) a month (for a single veteran without dependents).
 See Disability Compensation for more information.

 There are benefits available to surviving spouses and children of; veterans who died as the result of their service-connected disabilities; of veterans who served during a period of war and have limited or no income or; of service members who died on active duty.
 Click here for eligibility requirements.

-If you have a service-connected disability or have an overall combined rating of 50% or more, you can go to any VAMC or out patient clinic and receive medical care at no cost to you.
-If you have a disability rating from VA which is 40% or less, you may also seek care from any VAMC for non-service-connected condition; however, you may have to pay a co-pay based on your income.
-Veterans who live overseas can seek care for their service-connected disability, or disabilities, and VA's Foreign Medical Program will pay the necessary cost of that care.
+If you have a service-connected disability or have an overall combined rating of 50% or more, you can go to any VAMC or outpatient clinic and receive medical care at no cost to you.
+If you have a disability rating from VA which is 40% or less, you may also seek care from any VAMC for non-service-connected conditions; however, you may have to pay a co-pay based on your income.
+Veterans who live overseas can seek care for only their service-connected disability, or disabilities, and VA's Foreign Medical Program will pay the necessary cost of that care.

 There are many types of educational benefits available to eligible veterans.
 From the GI Bill, and Survivors' and Dependents' Educational Assistance Program (DEA), to the Vocational Rehabilitation program.
 Don't let the opportunity of letting VA help you obtain your educational goal slip away!